2019 Inductees

 Edward Charles "Ed" Van Impe

-Edward Charles “ED” Van Impe's hockey career began playing Junior with the Saskatoon Quakers of the Saskatchewan Junior Hockey League from 1956 to 1961.
+Edward Charles “Ed” Van Impe's hockey career began playing Junior with the Saskatoon Quakers of the Saskatchewan Junior Hockey League from 1956 to 1961.
 Van Impe was a tough, determined player that had a keen eye for the game.
 Consistently displaying these abilities allowed him to become one of the ultimate defensive-defencemen of his day.
 Van Impe began his minor-pro career playing for the Buffalo Bisons of the American Hockey League.
 Van Impe spent five seasons in Buffalo…

 Read more